AndersDeath/diary2/000-current.md

 # 11 December - Monday - Berlin - 447 day of immigration

 I was working in the office today.
 I spent some time on different tasks.
 In general I was working on really important things.
-I up
+I updated Algorithms handbook